 However, some of the bigger community issues that local government manages are less well known.
 These include:

-Click here for a visual summary of our campaign.
+Click here for a visual summary of the Vote2016 campaign.

 Our survey results have shown:

-Click here to view interesting statistics about voter turnout, vote demographics and candidates.
+Click here to view a fact sheet of interesting statistics about voter turnout, vote demographics and candidates.

-Click here to view key information from our Elected Member Survey.
+Click here to view key information from the 2016 Elected Member Survey.